Close Menu

 SOMATIC DISORDER SYMPTOMS

 Somatic disorders may include a preoccupation with having a serious medical condition, but your doctor can’t find any signs of it on medical testing.
-Symptoms and signs may include pain and other abnormalities of sensation, gastrointestinal symptoms, fatigue, a high level of anxiety about personal health status.
+Symptoms and signs may include pain and other problems with sensation, gastrointestinal symptoms, fatigue, a high level of anxiety about personal health status.

-If you have a Somatic disorder, you may notice the following issues:
+If you have a somatic illness, then you may notice the following issues:

 • Feel anxious about your physical symptoms.